GlodoUK/product-configurator/README.md

 # Advanced Product Configurator (originally pledra/odoo-product-configurator, and oca/product-configurator)

-> :warning: Please do not use this fork for future projects which require dynamic product configuration.
+> [!WARNING]
->
+> Please do not use this fork for future projects which require dynamic product configuration.
 > Please instead look at [GlodoUK/cpq](https://github.com/GlodoUK/cpq), which provides a similar feature set, at a lower line of code count, and integrates with existing Odoo features in a 15.0+ world.

 ~~We have forked OCA/product-configurator for a few reasons:~~